Sorry, you need to enable JavaScript to visit this website.

 The role of public education

 Public education plays an essential supplementary role in the infrastructure of youth policy.
 As such, elements related to the objectives of youth work can also be found.
 Sub-chapter 7.6 Mechanisms of early detection and signposting of young people facing health risks describes the roles and responsibilities of the child and youth protection officer.
-The optional position of the leisure time organiser [szabadidő-szervező] could be mentioned.
+Additionally, the optional position of leisure time organiser [szabadidő-szervező] can be mentioned.
 Leisure time organisers, together with the pedagogical assistants, are responsible for organising the leisure time activities in schools.
-In addition, school student councils (see sub-chapter 5.3 Youth representation bodies) can also be interpreted primarily as organisers of programmes.
+In addition, school student councils (see in 5.3 Youth representation bodies) can also be interpreted primarily as organisers of programmes.

 Non-public actors